 How does Google Transliteration IME work?

 You can toggle English to Hindi and Hindi to English by pressing Ctr+G or F12.
 It comes with a keyboard (Ctr+K) map called char picker.
-In case you don't see proper combination of your word in the choices then you can use Char Picker to input letters.
+In case you don't see the proper combination of your word in the choices then you can use Char Picker to input letters.

 The interface and the floating toolbar is pretty and decent.
 The floating toolbar pops up and shows a number of possibilities of the word may be as you type a word in the sequence of priorities